IncredibleLego/IncredibleLego/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Sigmar&size=50&pause=1000&color=F7C03B&center=true&width=1000&height=120&lines=Welcome+to+my+Github" alt="Typing SVG" /></a>

-<h3 align="center">Student Developer studying at Unimi 🎓</h3>
+<h3 align="center">Student Developer studying at Unimi</h3>

 <p align="center">I'm a IT student at Unimi.
-Here you can find all my university work + personal projects 🖥️
+Here you can find all my university work + personal projects

 ![GifProgrammazione](/assets/images/coding.gif)

-<h3 align="center">🚀 Some of my projects</h3>
+<h3 align="center">Some of my projects</h3>
 <p align="center">
   <!--
-  📌 <a href="https://github.com/IncredibleLego/GoPong">GoPong 🏓</a> - Classic Pong game implemented in Go. <br>
+ <a href="https://github.com/IncredibleLego/GoPong">GoPong 🏓</a> - Classic Pong game implemented in Go. <br>
   -->
-  📌 <a href="https://github.com/IncredibleLego/Shoepal">Shoepal 👟</a> - Database and web application to simulate an online shoe store. <br>
+  <a href="https://github.com/IncredibleLego/Shoepal">Shoepal 👟</a> - Database and web application to simulate an online shoe store. <br>
-  📌 <a href="https://github.com/IncredibleLego/Librer-IA">Librer-IA 🤖</a> - Project of an AI powered application for a library made for a competition. <br>
+  <a href="https://github.com/IncredibleLego/Librer-IA">Librer-IA 🤖</a> - Project of an AI powered application for a library made for a competition. <br>
-  📌 <a href="https://github.com/IncredibleLego/BoRSa">BoRSa 👜</a> - Small stock exchange manager made in Java. <br>
+  <a href="https://github.com/IncredibleLego/BoRSa">BoRSa 👜</a> - Small stock exchange manager made in Java. <br>
-  📌 <a href="https://incrediblelego.github.io/SostenibilityHost/">Sostenibility 🍃</a> - A Webbook on environmental sustainability. <br>
+  <a href="https://incrediblelego.github.io/SostenibilityHost/">Sostenibility 🍃</a> - A Webbook on environmental sustainability. <br>
-  📌 <a href="https://github.com/IncredibleLego/AdventOfCode">Advent Of Code 🌐</a> - Solutions to Advent Of Code challenges in Go. <br>
+  <a href="https://github.com/IncredibleLego/AdventOfCode">Advent Of Code 🌐</a> - Solutions to Advent Of Code challenges in Go. <br>
 </p>

 <!--